 The full Training is a four-year programme which is accredited by the United Kingdom Council for Psychotherapy (UKCP) – Council for Psychoanalysis and Jungian Analysis.
 Students who successfully complete the Training are eligible both to become members of the Philadelphia Association and to register with the UKCP.
 The Training falls within the psychoanalytic psychotherapy grouping of the UKCP while retaining a critical and sceptical stance toward theory.

-Introductory Course students can begin the process of applying to train during the second term of the Introductory Course.
+Introductory and Experiential Course students can begin the process of applying to train during the second term of the course.
 (Each student is assigned a tutor who is available to answer questions about applying.)
 Applicants are expected to submit a personal statement and a book review in preparation for a panel interview.
-They must also demonstrate some experience of helping people in distress, either professionally or as a volunteer, and have been for a year before commencement of the Training in twice-a-week therapy with a UKCP-registered therapist who has at least five years’ post-qualification experience.
-This personal therapy continues throughout the Training (and trainees are also responsible for organising their own supervision as soon as they start seeing clients, which may be quite soon after starting the programme).
-Graduates of the Introductory Course can also apply at any later date, since successful applicants are able to join the Training at any time of the year.
-Like the Introductory Course, Training seminars and work presentation and reflection take place in Hampstead on Tuesday evenings.
+They must also demonstrate some experience of helping people in distress, either professionally or as a volunteer, and have been, for a year before commencement of the Training, in twice-a-week therapy with a UKCP-registered therapist who has at least five years’ post-qualification experience.
+This personal therapy continues throughout the Training, and trainees are also responsible for organizing their own supervision as soon as they start seeing clients, which may be quite soon after starting the programme.
+Graduates of the Introductory and Experiential Courses can also apply at any later date, since successful applicants are able to join the Training at any time of the year.

 Application fee £150